-Health Services works to assist students to meet their educational and personal goals by addressing their health concerns during enrollment.
-Health Services' Health Education section provides health education, wellness promotion, and risk reduction programming to students.
-Health Services maintain the University's strategic vision of "shared responsibility" to plan, develop, implement, and evaluate health promotion techniques.
-Health Services is a resource for those in need and designed to provide medical care for uncomplicated illnesses and injuries that are of recent onset and short duration.
+Student Health works to assist students to meet their educational and personal goals by addressing their health concerns during enrollment.
+Student Health's' Health Education section provides health education, wellness promotion, and risk reduction programming to students.
+Student Health maintains the University's strategic vision of "shared responsibility" to plan, develop, implement, and evaluate health promotion techniques.
+Student Health is a resource for those in need and designed to provide medical care for uncomplicated illnesses and injuries that are of recent onset and short duration.